 Peel your rose petals into your empty pot.
 Feel free to include the seeds inside, which will only make your rose water more potent.

 💡Tip: Don’t worry about breaking or bruising your petals.
-They’ll be discarded once boiled.
+They’ll be discarded once your rose water is boiled.

 2. Wash your rose petals